mahavedalla/mahavedalla/docs/questions/arahatta/is-an-arahant-freed-from-the-consequences-of-past-actions.md

-# Is an Arahant freed from the consequences of past actions?
+Question: Is an Arahant freed from the consequences of past actions?
 Category: Arahatta
 Sutta References: MN 86
 Answer: -